More

 What Are Custom iOS Apps?

-Custom iOS apps are specially designed by you or a third party vendor for your organization and can be explicitly distributed via the Apple App Store to people of your organization without making the custom apps public for all.
+Custom iOS apps are specially designed by you, a third-party vendor, or in collaboration with an iPhone development company for your organization and can be explicitly distributed via the Apple App Store to people of your organization without making the custom apps public for all.

 Regular users cannot view these apps on the App Store.
 Only specific people in your organization, such as IT admins and content managers have the power to locate and distribute these apps.